cjamiev/app-accessory/README.md

 ## Testing
 q.js at the base of the app is used for quick javascript coding/testing.
 Run 'node q.js' to execute.
 Not meant for saving.
-The root index.html is used for quick testing of html,css,javascript
+The root index.html is used for quick testing of html,css,javascript mockResponses.js is used for custom server end points with mock responses including conditional responses for post calls.

 ## Home
 ### Quick Clipboard